uezo/ChatdollKit/manual.md

 `response` has `AnimatedVoiceRequest` internally and has some `Add*` methods for shortcut.
 For example `response.AddVoiceTTS` equals to `response.AnimatedVoiceRequest.AddVoiceTTS`.
 If you make your skill by extending `SkillBase`, the voices, animations and face expressions will be played by `SkillBase.ShowResponseAsync()`.

-## Request and State
+## Request, State and User

-`Request request` and `State state` passed as arguments for `ProcessAsync` are similar to Request and Session in Web application.
+`Request request`, `State state` and `User user` passed as arguments for `ProcessAsync` are similar to Request and Session in Web application.

 ### Request